Kord-Extensions/kord-extensions/docs/docs/modules/time4j.md

 Function             | Description
 :------------------- | :----------
-`Duration.toSeconds` | For a Time4J Duration, return the total number of seconds it contains
+`Duration .toSeconds` | For a Time4J Duration, return the total number of seconds it contains